cfpland/frontend/content/guides/06-success-rejection.md

 ### 4. Keep your expectations in check

 Finally, even after you've been offered a speaking slot and you've accepted, keep your expectations in check.
-In just two years of speaking, I've been invited to speak at one conference that was completely cancelled, and one that bumped my 45 minute talk down to a 10 minute slot.
+In just two years of speaking, I've been invited to speak at one conference that was completely canceled, and one that bumped my 45-minute talk down to a 10-minute slot.

 My point is that nothing is certain, so don't wrap too much of your self-worth up into your conference talks.
-These kinds of changes may be rare, but if you speak long enough, you'll run into a last minute change that throws a wrench in your conference plans.
+These kinds of changes may be rare, but if you speak long enough, you'll run into a last-minute change that throws a wrench in your conference plans.

 Now that you know what to expect upon being accepted to speak, it's time to create your presentation!
 In the next section, we'll look at several types of talk you can give and some tips for delivering your content from several great technology conference speakers.